Sanja22B/bitcoin-educational-content/courses/soc104/en.md

 - The government can take the euros from your bank account.
-- He can take your house and your land.
+- It can take your house and your land.
-- He can take your shares.
+- It can take your shares.
-- He can take your gold.
+- It can take your gold.
-- He can take everything from you.
+- It can take everything from you.

 But the government can't take your bitcoins, because it can't confiscate the contents of your mind.